 Northwest Horticultural Society Spring Symposium: Register now for the March 24 all day event.
 The thems is "Gardening on the Pacific Rim".
 Speakers include Raymond J. Larson, Curator of Living Collections at the UW Botanic Gardens; Nao Donuma, Executive Director, Yoshoen Corporation, Niigata, Japan; Douglas Justice, Director & Curator of Collections at the University of British Columbia; Dan Hinkley, author, nurseryman and plant hunter.

 Washington Park Arboretum Weekend Walk Tour Sundays from 1:00 p.m. to 2:30 p.m.
 First one in 2018 is Sunday, January 7.
 January's tour topic is "Conifers."
 Casual guided tour focusing on plants that are particularly interesting for the time of year.
 Free (meet at the Graham Visitors Center at the Washington Park Arboretum).
 2300 Arboretum Drive E, Seattle.

-Heronswood Garden Upcoming 2017 Weed, Walk, & Talk events: This event is scheduled on the second Wednesday and the fourth Saturday of each month under the direction of co-founder, Dan Hinkley.
-See website for exact dates.
+Heronswood Garden Weed, Walk, & Talk events: The first one in 2018 is coming up on Wednesday, January 10.
+See website for more dates.
 The day includes hands on fun in the Garden and either a presentation related to horticulture or a walk through the Garden with discussions on what is observed.
 These volunteer work days run from 9 a.m. to 3 p.m. and there is no charge.